Derek EmersonDirector of Public Affairs and Events

 Outside the College

 Derek has been married to Mary Ann Permesang ’85 for over 30 years, and they have four children.
-Two are Hope graduates, one is in high school, and his youngest son passed away from cancer in 2013.
+Two are Hope graduates, one is a current student at Hope College and his youngest son passed away from cancer in 2013.
 He has done quite a bit of public speaking about his youngest son in terms of faith issues and fundraising for cancer-related organizations.

 Derek likes to spend time with his family, read a lot of books, attend arts events, write and volunteer.
 It is widely rumored that he'll win a Pulitzer and Nobel Prize for Literature in the same year.
 He is a member of St. Francis de Sales Catholic Church.